-The troubleshooting processes listed below will help you to resolve issues specific to your hosted Renaissance Place Website.
+The troubleshooting processes listed below will help you to resolve issues specific to your hosted Renaissance website.

 If you are experiencing any of the following problems, try the general troubleshooting processes listed below first.
-Make sure that you try using Renaissance Place on multiple workstations or platforms to determine whether or not the problem that you are encountering can be narrowed down to a workstation or operating system issue.
-If you are still encountering problems after trying the following, please call Renaissance Learning Technical Support or email to firstname.lastname@example.org.
+Make sure that you try using your Renaissance applications on multiple workstations, devices, or platforms (if possible) to determine whether or not the problem that you are encountering can be narrowed down to a workstation or operating system issue.
+If you are still encountering problems after trying the following, please call us at 800-338-4204 or email firstname.lastname@example.org.